Oil price outlook

 These expectations may not come true but they are probably the best available forecast numbers.
 They aggregate the knowledge of buyers and sellers who try really hard to stay informed about oil prices.
 Other forecasting methods based on survey data or macroeconomic analysis do not seem to perform better.

 So, what do these futures prices tell us?
-The market participants expect the current crude oil price of 74 USD per barrel (Brent) to decrease over time and reach about 69.5 USD per barrel by April 2019.
-Oil prices increased lately due to: 1) greater than expected global demand for oil driven by strong economic growth around the world; 2) smaller than expected oil production in the U.S. due to a slowdown in oil extraction investment; 3) instability in some oil producing regions; 4) the OPEC agreement along with Russia to cut production; and 5) the declining value of the U.S. dollar.
-However, markets anticipate a reversal in this trend in the coming months mostly because production in the U.S. and elsewhere will probably increase as producers take advantage of the higher oil prices.
+The market participants expect the current crude oil price of 78 USD per barrel (Brent) to decrease over time and reach about 73.5 USD per barrel by May 2019.
+Oil prices increased lately due to: 1) greater than expected global demand for oil driven by strong economic growth around the world; 2) smaller than expected oil production in the U.S. due to a slowdown in oil extraction investment; 3) instability in some oil producing regions; and 4) the OPEC agreement along with Russia to cut production.
+However, markets anticipate a reversal in this trend in the coming months mostly because production in the U.S. and elsewhere is expected to increase as producers take advantage of the higher oil prices.
 You may also like to see what the oil price forecast implies about the future retail fuel prices.

 Some caveats on the futures prices as predictors